Toyota RAV4 Plug-In Hybrid performance, top speed, engine

 - 2Range, MPG, CO2 & chargingRange, fuel economy and charging are a strong suit for the Toyota RAV4 Plug-in Hybrid, with best-in-class claims in all three areas

-- 4Engines, drive & performance - currently readingThe Toyota RAV4 Plug-in Hybrid is quick, quiet and refined, but it’s not as much fun to drive as a Ford Kuga
+- 4Performance, engine & drive - currently readingThe Toyota RAV4 Plug-in Hybrid is quick, quiet and refined, but it’s not as much fun to drive as a Ford Kuga